 As you stroll around the city, you will be amazed by the myriads of lights that are everywhere around the historic centre, decorating the beautiful squares and the monuments.
-Christmas Illuminations are the event that both locals and tourists look forward to: from November till middle January, the colored bulbs, glowing arches, show windows and sparkling garlands animate the streets of Rome in radiance and Christmas cheer.
+Christmas Illuminations in December are the event that both locals and tourists look forward to: from November till middle January, the colored bulbs, glowing arches, show windows and sparkling garlands animate the streets of Rome in radiance and Christmas cheer.

 Obviously, Christmas markets in Rome cannot compete with those in Austria, Belgium or Poland, but they’re still very characteristic and worth visiting.
 Christmas markets attract thousands of visitors and tourists each year, and even if they’re not that big they are certainly embellished by the stunning surrounding monuments and squares of Rome.

 The most popular Christmas markets are those in Piazza Navona, held from the last weekend of November to the epiphany, for the past 100 years.
 Every day you can visit the stalls of traditional decorations, which is said to bring good luck for the coming year.
 You can buy hand-made toys, crafts and souvenirs.
 Also you can taste sweet, giant donuts, caramel apples, chocolate coal, and other sugary delights.
 At the centre of the square is one of the oldest rides with wooden horses still functioning.
 Santa Claus and the Befana (an old woman from the Italian folklore who delivers gifts to children) complete the atmosphere doing, for a fee, photos with the children.